MrPrimate/ddb-meta-data/modules/lr/README.md

 # Locathah Rising

-**Proceeds from this adventure supplement support the charity Extra Life, for level 9 characters**
+> Proceeds from this adventure supplement support the charity Extra Life, for level 9 characters

 As elemental forces threaten the safety of the nearby locathah communities, heroes rise from among their numbers to strike back and defend their homes and families.

-• Play as **1 new race**, the Fishfolk Locathah, for use in the Character Builder

 • **Rollable tables**, **detailed maps**, and **a wealth of stats** to help dungeon masters run this adventure